-Enjoy it with basmati rice and flatbread, along with a green salad, for a complete vegetarian dinner.
+For a complete vegetarian supper, enjoy it with basmati rice and flatbread, along with a green salad.
 Top your rice and black-eyed peas curry with a dollop of ghee and you’ll be even happier.

 I am really excited to share this novel recipe with you.
 Maybe some of you have tried this something like this, but I had never encountered the idea of cooking with yogurt until I discovered it in Indian cuisine.

 Because I love it so much, this is the first of many recipes I intend to share with you that call for cooked yogurt.
 This black-eyed peas curry is your invitation to try this new cooking style.